 During the Civil War, Edmund Parker ran away from Mount Vernon, seeking refuge in Union-occupied Alexandria, Virginia, and Washington, D.C., where he cooked for Union troops.
 In the ensuing years, as a free man, he and his family lived in Alexandria, followed by a stint in Pennsylvania, before finally settling back in Washington.

 In 1882 Parker was hired by the MVLA to serve as the watchman at Washington’s tomb.
-Parker thus joined a long line of guards who stood sentry over the pilgrimage site after Washington’s new tomb was completed in the 1830s (with the help of former Mount Vernon slaves).
-Visitors took note of these African American watchmen—first slaves and, later, employees of the MVLA, like Parker.
-As historian Scott Casper has written, the tomb guards deliberately provided the “authentic” antebellum experience that visitors craved, sometimes claiming a personal relationship with the general (though none had been at Mount Vernon during Washington’s lifetime) and crafting engaging narratives “in a dialect that white people associated with native black Virginians.”2 One Washington Post reporter who visited Mount Vernon many times fondly extolled the estate’s timelessness, including “the same old Virginia darky” always stationed at Washington’s tomb.3 Another visitor pronounced, “Old Edmund is a type of the real old time southern negro that is rapidly becoming extinct.”4 Many different men served as tomb guard, but to most tourists, they were an interchangeable and treasured part of the Mount Vernon scenery.
+Parker thus joined a long line of guards who stood sentry over the pilgrimage site after Washington’s new tomb was completed in the 1830s (with the help of people formerly enslaved at Mount Vernon).
+Visitors took note of these African American watchmen—first enslaved men and, later, free men who were employees of the MVLA, like Parker.
+As historian Scott Casper has written, the tomb guards deliberately provided the “authentic” antebellum experience that visitors craved, sometimes claiming a personal relationship with the general (though none had been at Mount Vernon during George Washington’s lifetime) and crafting engaging narratives “in a dialect that white people associated with native black Virginians.”2 One Washington Post reporter who visited Mount Vernon many times fondly extolled the estate’s timelessness, including “the same old Virginia darky” always stationed at Washington’s tomb.3 Another visitor pronounced, “Old Edmund is a type of the real old time southern negro that is rapidly becoming extinct.”4 Many different men served as tomb guard, but to most tourists, they were an interchangeable and treasured part of the Mount Vernon scenery.
 Few visitors seemed to realize they were viewing calculated performances, catered specifically to their expectations.

 As Mount Vernon became a site of pilgrimage and tourism, African Americans on the estate played key roles in maintaining and interpreting Washington’s life and legacy.
 Some sold souvenir canes made from Mount Vernon trees.
-Sarah Johnson, Edmund Parker’s niece and another former slave of Augustine Washington, worked as a housekeeper and sold milk to tourists for five cents a glass.
+Sarah Johnson, Edmund Parker’s niece and another person formerly enslaved by Augustine Washington, worked as a housekeeper and sold milk to tourists for five cents a glass.
 Her husband, Nathan, worked as “majordomo” in the Mansion, collecting admission tickets, answering questions, and taking and selling visitors’ photographs.

 Parker and his contemporaries took pride in their work.
 The dying man recalled fondly the blue uniform with nickel-plated buttons and silver badge that he wore as an employee of the MVLA.
 Even though visitors seemed to view him as part of the Mount Vernon landscape, Parker’s home was in Washington, D.C.
 He visited his wife, children, and grandchildren every other weekend, staying the rest of the time on a bed in Mount Vernon’s old washhouse.